yuyln/Overdamped-Particles-Pinning/README.md

 <img src="svgs/cd53890f1d3199b999128b63de2fc5de.svg?invert_in_darkmode" align=middle width=139.2480738pt height=27.6567522pt/>
 .
 For more detail see the input file `input/input.in`, where all the options are avaiable.

 I used many molecular dynamics technics for optimization, such as subboxes, mirror boxes, lookup tables.
-However, if you have any further optimization, please send me a [email](mailto:jc.souza@unesp.br)
+However, if you have any further optimization, please send my a [email](mailto:jc.souza@unesp.br)

 Any overdamped particle can be simulated using this code, with minor or no, changes.